-A candidate for a degree awarded by the School of Graduate Studies must make application for the degree to the School of Graduate Studies by the deadline established for that semester.
-Students are encouraged to visit our website at the beginning of the semester in which they intend to graduate to obtain a packet of graduation materials for either the Master's or Doctorate degree.
+A candidate for a degree or university certificate awarded by the School of Graduate Studies must submit an application for graduation in the Student Information System SIS) by the deadline established for that semester.
+Students are encouraged to visit the School of Graduate Studies website at the beginning of the semester in which they intend to graduate to obtain graduation materials for either the Master's or Doctoral degree.
 The candidate must meet all the deadlines for completion of degree requirements set forth in the calendar.
-All candidates must be registered for credit and in good standing during the semester in which the degree is awarded.
+All candidates must be registered for credit (unless they have an approved Waiver of Registration) and in good standing during the semester in which the degree is awarded.
 The diploma and official transcript reflecting the conferral of degree will not be released to the candidate until all outstanding tuition, fees, and fines are resolved.

 Students have the right to petition for exceptions to these regulations.
 Such a petition should be addressed to the School of Graduate Studies.
 In most cases the student’s department or program committee must endorse the petition.